pingrunhuang/trading-datahub/README.md

 - minnor operations
 each functionality will have one corresponding config file to that

 ## how does it work?
-define the configs file as shown in the example configurations
+define the config file in the `configs` directory as shown in the example configurations

-## matrix of measuring a strategy
-- sharpe ratio
-- win rate
-- number of trades

-## configurations of strategies
-- win lost ratio

-2 issues need to be solved
-1. make sure async running code work
-2. make sure websocket client code work